Tip Sheets - Cyber Bullying

-What cyberbullying is not?
+What is cyberbullying?

-Why do people bully?
+What is cyberbullying and why do people bully?

-- Perceived power and strength gained from bullying others
+- For power and strength over others

 - As a way to be popular and get known at school

-- Because they were being bullied themselves
+- Because they are or have been bullied themselves

 Cyberbullying includes name calling, abusive comments, spreading rumours, threats of physical harm, being ignored or excluded, having opinions slammed, online impersonation and being sent rude or upsetting images.

-Much Australian research suggests that cyber bullying most commonly occurs in late primary school and early high school.
-In 2009, Kids Helpline data supported this, with 10-14 year olds representing the most common age group to contact Kids Helpline regarding cyber bullying (50.6%).
+Australian research suggests that cyberbullying most commonly occurs in late primary school and early high school, with one study stating that 10-14 year olds are the most common age group reporting cyberbullying (50.6%).
 This was closely followed by 15-18 year olds (44.2%).
-Interestingly, data from 2010 counselling contacts showed a higher representation from 15-18 year olds instead of 10-14 year olds (47.6% compared to 37.8%).
+Other studies recorded the overall incidence of cyberbullying to be around 20% of all young people.

 What are the impacts of cyberbullying?

-- Low self esteem and loss in confidence
+- Low self-esteem and loss in confidence

 - Sadness or depression